Julian Lennon Interview: Happiness Is a Colombian Tribe

 Lennon has emerged a renowned photographer and garnered many outstanding reviews for his iconic images.
 In June 2013 (re-released from 2011), he returned with his first album in 16 years, the stunning Everything Changes, a masterwork of powerfully vulnerable and sophisticatedly accessible adult pop.

 December 11, 2013 marked the next chapter in Lennon’s use of modern technology with the release of a groundbreaking App, a new way to deliver his art to fans including his latest work in an audio, film and visual interactive format with the insightful documentary Through the Picture Window.
-He is the only child of John Lennon and Cynthia Powell (his father’s first wife) and has a younger half-brother Sean.
+He is the only child of John Lennon and Cynthia Powell Lennon (his father’s first wife) and has a younger half-brother Sean.

 Melissa Parker (Smashing Interviews Magazine): Julian, How are you today?